 At this point, we were able to add tags, access skip tracing, send postcards, and review comps.
 All this functionality is available on DealMachine with no significant differences.

-PropStream’s other Drive option, “Set Filters and Drive,” is similar to DealMachine’s “Highlights,” where you can set filters that will bring attention to specific properties on the map.
+PropStream’s other Drive option, “Set Filters and Drive,” is similar to DealMachine’s “Quick Filters,” where you can set filters that will bring attention to specific properties on the map.
+You also have the option to filter by property type, price range, bed/bath count, and more.

 PropStream has the “Opportunity” tab, which shows the estimated value of a selected property and a line graph detailing how the property’s value has performed over the previous five years.
 It also provided a monthly rent estimate and some mortgage information if it’s available.
 This is an excellent feature, particularly for Buy and Hold investors.
 PropStream also offers a Docs tab, where on the mobile app, you can purchase the Assessor’s Map for $1.50, look at a Comparative Market Analysis, or the Property Comps.
 All of these are essential tools for investors.